webyrd/mediKanren/biolink/README.md

 ### Greg will do these

+* impose maximum on synonym sets, and gradually reduce allowed connections
+  * after each violation: stop synonym-concepto, then xrefs, then equivalent_to
+* filter for global consistency after propagation
+* improve edge constrainer to pay attention to both subject and object at once
+* separate composite edge construction from ranking

 * implement dbKanren
   * reduce corpus load time
     * reprocess corpus data using a flat binary format of length-encoded strings